aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

 ### 3.2.1: Enum

 An enum type is a field whose data can be chosen from a list of values.
-This type of field can be rendered on the front-end as a select element, radio buttons, or a multiselect element if `options.allowMultipleValues` is set to true.
+This type of field can be rendered on the front- end as a select element, radio buttons, or a multiselect element if `options.allowMultipleValues` is set to true.

 ```js
 {